adjasont/CS303_Project2/README.md

 Class Person needs

-1.Time of request
+-Time of request

-2.current floor
+-current floor

-3.desired floor
+-desired floor

-4.time of entry
+-time of entry

-5.time of exit
+-time of exit

 Class Elevator

 -current floor

 -current direction

 -sorted list of ints for up direction

 -sorted list of ints for down direction

 3 Lists of Persons